 Treasured jewelry pieces like engagement rings and wedding bands are often worn every day.
 But just because diamonds are durable doesn’t mean that they’re immune to dirt and grime.
-Build-up of oil or dust can cause your rings to lose their luster.
+The build-up of oil or dust can cause your rings to lose their luster.
 Fret not — we chatted with Kristy Cullinane, co-founder of premium lab-grown diamond brand Plum Diamonds, for tips on how to bring dull diamond rings back to life.

 Maintaining that sparkle

 What’s Cullinane’s secret to a shiny gem-studded ring?
 To maintain their sparkle and longevity, she says, all a diamond ring needs is a little TLC.

 After spending seven years in the jewelry industry, Cullinane was inspired to launch her own brand in order to create made-to-order sustainable and ethical alternatives to conventional mined diamonds.

 Founded in 2022, Plum Diamonds carefully selects its diamond growing partners and crafts its settings—which are made from 100 percent recycled gold and recycled, responsibly mined, or responsibly sourced platinum — in certified sustainable manufacturing facilities.